Re-classifying a Point Cloud in FME

 Data Attribution

 The data from these exercises originates from data made available by the Ohio Geographically Referenced Information Program.
-The GIS Support Center maintains enterprise and site licenses for commercial data sets that are supportive of the Ohio Enterprise.
+The GIS Support Center maintains enterprise and site licenses for commercial data sets that support the Ohio Enterprise.

 Was this article helpful?